Ten of the Best Weekend Ski Resorts

 When picking your weekend ski destination, there are a few things to consider.
 How close is the nearest airport, and is that airport well served by early morning and late evening international flights?
 If you’re going for just a few days, you want to be skiing on the arrival and departure days.
 Can you find accommodation for three nights, rather than the usual seven?
 To increase your chances of finding a bed for the night, you’re better off planning weekend trips to hotel-heavy resorts in the quieter months of January and March.
 On arrival in the resort, how quickly can you be on the slopes?
 It’s these factors that have determined our pick of the ten of best resorts in Europe for weekend skiing and short breaks – that and the fact they all offer varied terrain that is certain to leave you buzzing come Monday morning.

 The classic weekend ski destination, Chamonix is perfect for a quick break.
 It’s just over an hour from Geneva, has plenty of hotels, apartments and chalets geared up for short stays, and has enough steep terrain to satisfy even the greediest adrenalin junkies.
-A car is useful if you want to ski all the Chamonix valley’s spread-out and separate ski areas, but if you’re only over for a few days, it makes more sense to stay close to the area you most want to ski (for experts this will proabbly mean staying in Argentiere and skiing Les Grands Montets) and using a low-cost, shared transfer service to get you from Geneva airport to your accommodation, such as ChamExpress.
+A car is useful if you want to ski all the Chamonix valley’s spread-out and separate ski areas, but if you’re only over for a few days, it makes more sense to stay close to the area you most want to ski (for experts this will probably mean staying in Argentiere and skiing Les Grands Montets) and using a specialist transfer service to get you from Geneva airport to your accommodation as quickly as possible.

 While Courmayeur and Chamonix may share Mont Blanc, the similarities are limited.
-Courmayeur is perfect for an intermediates weekend, not least because it’s got more mountain restaurants than lifts and an enviable choice of delicious places to eat in town too.
+Courmayeur is perfect for an intermediate skiers’ weekend, not least because it’s got more mountain restaurants than lifts and an enviable choice of delicious places to eat in town too.
 It’s also home to the fabulously long Cresta Youla red run, spectacular scenery and extensive skiing off-piste, best undertaken with a guide.
 The chic town of Courmayeur has many hotels, some of which offer excellent weekend deals.
-Getting to Courmayeur is easy via nearest airports Geneva or Turin and transfer times are around one and a half and two hours respectively.
-If you don’t want the hassle of driving to the resort yourself (and who wants to start a weekend driving at night on mountain roads in wintry conditions in an unfamilar rental car?) then the AostaExpress has fast, frequent, low cost pay-per-seat transfers from Geneva to the resort and its surrounding villages.
+Transfers from Geneva typically take less than 90 minutes.

-Accessing more pistes than you’ll know what to do with in a weekend, Morzine is a large lively town linked to the 650km of slopes in the French/Swiss Portes du Soleil.
-While transfer times from Geneva may be brief, pick your accommodation wisely as Morzine is a spread out place and the shuttle buses are confusing.
-Stay in the centre of town and you’ll be accessing one of the two main gondolas out towards either Avoriaz or Les Gets on your afternoon of arrival – allowing enough slope time to justify an après Mutzig or two in the hub of Robbos bar.
-Geneva is the closest airport, just one and a half hours away, with an abundance of flights to this key international hub throughout the day.
-If you’re accommodation in Morzine is out of town then you will need to hire a car, but if it’s central (or near a ski bus stop) then MorzExpress has several shuttles running between the resort and Geneva airport every day and night, and can take you to your door.
+Accessing more pistes than you’ll know what to do with in a weekend, Morzine is a large lively town linked into the huge French/Swiss Portes du Soleil.
+While transfer times from Geneva may be brief, pick your accommodation wisely as Morzine is a spread out and the buses are confusing.
+Stay in the centre of town and you’ll be using one of the two main gondolas heading out towards either Avoriaz or Les Gets on your afternoon of arrival – allowing enough slope time to justify an après Mutzig or two in the hub of Robbos bar.
+Really keen skiers however might prefer to base themselves in the suburb of Les Prodains which has its own lift and lies at the foot of some of the steepest runs in the area (Les Hauts Forts).
+Geneva is the closest airport, just one and a half hours away, with an abundance of flights throughout the day.

 The Swiss alternative to the classic French weekend destination Chamonix, Verbier is a short transfer from Geneva, and an even shorter one from Sion.
 If you’re looking to inject a dose of glamour into your weekend, the extensive backcountry and expensive nightlife attract a mixture of hardcore skiers and international jet setters, which come together to create an alluring experience.
 A weekend spent exploring some of the Alps’ best freeride terrain – the Vallon d’Arby, Col des Gentianes, Mont Fort – is worth its weight in gold, and certainly makes for interesting chat at the water cooler on a Monday morning.
-Sion airport, served by SnowJet, is 45 minutes away and Geneva is just under two hours.
-If you can avoid it, don’t hire a car to drive to Verbier – parking in the resort is a nightmare!
-Alpybus provide low-cost shared transfers from Geneva Airport to Verbier, and GVA Transfers have ultra-convenient private ones.
+Sion airport is 45 minutes away and Geneva is just under two hours.
+If you can avoid it, don’t hire a car: parking in the resort is a nightmare, so use a transfer service instead.

 The former Olympic city of Innsbruck, although not strictly a ski resort, is quite possibly the most convenient ski destination in the Alps.
 With its own international airport and the small but challenging Innsbruck-Nordpark area a 25-minute funicular ride from the old town, Innsbruck is proper doorstep skiing.
 The city makes a lively base and is surrounded by nine ski resorts, including the Stubai glacier, Igls and Seefeld, each served by a free shuttle bus from the city and with some great intermediate slopes between them.
-Innsbruck airport is a 15-minute drive from the city centre and getting there is easy, although scheduled flight times daily to and from Innsbruck and choice of airlines is relatively limited.
+Innsbruck airport is a 15-minute drive from the city centre so getting there is easy.